vidbina/vidbina.github.io/_drafts/2017-06-13-nixos-cheatsheet.markdown

 nix-env -i nix-repl
 ```

-In Nix* parlance you will often notice the terms [profile][nix-profile] and
+In Nix* parlance you will often notice the terms [profile][nix-profiles] and
 generation being thrown around.
-To make it a bit clearer one should have a
+One should have a decent understanding of the
-decent understanding of the nix store.
+nix store to demystify these concepts.

 The nix store contains all packages that are installed on your system in unique
 directories which are prefixed by a cryptographic hash that contains the inputs